simonvh/gimmemotifs-manuscript/manuscript.md

 but no single one of these has gained much traction.
 Ultimately we will need these types of advanced models to accurately represent TF binding.
 However, PFMs still serve as a very useful abstraction that enables an intuitive understanding of TF binding.

-Here, we present GimmeMotifs, a Python module and set of command-line tools for TF motif analysis.
-Amongst other possibilities it can be used to perfom *de novo* motif analysis, calculate enrichment statistics and identify differential motifs between two or more experiments.
+Here, we present GimmeMotifs, a Python module and set of command-line tools to provide an comprehensive framework for transcription factor motif analysis.
+Amongst other possibilities it can be used to perfom *de novo* motif analysis, cluster and visualize motifs and to calculate enrichment statistics.
+A new ensemble method, *maelstrom*, can be used to determine differential motif activity between two or more experiments.
 We illustrate the functionality of GimmeMotifs using three different examples.

 # Findings

-We have developed GimmeMotifs to provide an comprehensive framework for transcription factor motif analysis.
-It includes both command-line tools as well as a Python API to perform all routine motif analysis experiments.
-Notably, we present maelstrom, a new ensemble approach to determine differential motif activity between two or more experiments.
-We illustrate the functionality of GimmeMotifs using three examples.

 ## Benchmark of transcription factor motif databases